mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 10. Appendix: How Flows Work

-We have seen that flows work using two function in concert: The `emit` function allows us to produce values, and the `collect` function allows us to consume them.
-But, how do they work under the hood?
-If you're a curious Kotliner, please, follow us into the black hole of the Kotlin flow library.
+We have seen that flows work using two functions in concert: The `emit` function allows us to produce values, and the `collect` function allows us to consume them.
+But how do they work under the hood?
+If you're a curious Kotliner, please follow us into the black hole of the Kotlin flow library.
 You will not regret it.

 We'll try to rebuild the `Flow` type and the `flow` builder from scratch to understand how they work.
 We'll start using only lambdas and functional interfaces.
-Let's say we want to implement a function that prints the actors playing in the Justice League movie.
+We want to implement a function that prints the actors playing in the Justice League movie.
 We can define the following function:

 ```kotlin
 val flow: suspend () -> Unit = {